dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 ### Fact 1: Aspartame is quickly broken down in the gut.

 After you drink a Diet Coke, the aspartame goes to your guts.
-After that, it's very quickly broken down into:
+After that, it's very quickly broken down into 50% phenylalanine, 40% aspartic acid, and 10% methanol.

-* 50% phenylalanine
-* 40% aspartic acid
-* 10% methanol

 For example, a can of Diet Coke contains 184 mg of aspartame.
 This becomes:

 * 92 mg of phenylalanine
 * 73.6 mg aspartic acid
 * 18.4 mg methanol

+<details markdown="1">
-This happens quickly and completely.
+<summary>This happens quickly and completely.
 No aspartame ever enters your bloodstream.
-The rest of your body only ever sees these three other chemicals.
+The rest of your body only ever sees these three other chemicals. (<u>click here or on any paragraph with a triangle for more details</u>)</summary>

-<details markdown="1">
-<summary>(click for details/citations)</summary>

 The European Food Safety Authority Report (EFSA) report: [Scientific Opinion on the re-evaluation of aspartame as a food additive](https://www.efsa.europa.eu/en/efsajournal/pub/3496) gives this figure (slightly modified):